Romani (Gypsy), Roma and Irish Traveller History and Culture

 How Gypsies and Travellers Are Disadvantaged

-The Traveller, Gypsy, and Roma communities are widely considered to be among the most socially excluded communities in the UK.
+The Romani (Gypsy), Roma and Irish Traveller communities are widely considered to be among the most socially excluded communities in the UK.
 They have a much lower life expectancy than the general population, with Traveller men and women living 10-12 years less than the wider population.

 Travellers have higher rates of infant mortality, maternal death and stillbirths than the general population.
 They experience racist sentiment in the media and elsewhere, which would be socially unacceptable if directed at any other minority community.
 Ofsted consider young Travellers to be one of the groups most at risk of low attainment in education.